 We seek to produce the very best theatre as recognised by the NODA (National Operatic and Dramatic Association) London area, most recently winning the 2014 Flame Award for Dramatic Excellence for our production of Oklahoma!

-A registered charity, originally formed by King’s College London’s Geography and Geology students over 80 years ago, we’re known for entertaining audiences and providing a rewarding experience for our members.
+Having become a registered charity, we were founded King’s College London’s Geography and Geology students over 80 years ago.
+At Geoids, we are known for entertaining audiences and providing a rewarding experience for our members.

-Planning and organisation of the company and its annual programme of events falls to the committee, who are also the trustees of the charity.
-They meet roughly once a month, developing plans to best to support your society and its growth.
-If you have any comments or questions for the committee, then please email us at email@example.com.
+Planning and organisation of the company and its annual programme of events falls to the committee.
+These members are also the trustees of the charity.
+The Committee meets roughly once a month, developing plans to best to support your society and its growth.
+If you have any comments or questions for the committee, then please email us at firstname.lastname@example.org.

 |James Ledward (Treasurer)|